Grand Rapids Visitation Lawyer

 If you have gone through a divorce or separation and are now in a situation where you need to modify or enforce your visitation schedule, our child visitation attorneys can help you with this as well.
 Michigan has strict rules and procedures for parenting time modification and enforcement, and we can use our extensive experience in modification and enforcement proceedings to help you preserve and protect your parental rights.

-Advice from a Grand Rapids Child Visitation Lawyer
+Advice From a Grand Rapids Child Visitation Lawyer

 If you are faced with a parenting time dispute or other visitation matter, there are a few things to keep in mind to prepare for your case: